lpsc-euclid/decontamination/docs/_sources/module_mask.rst.txt

 Module decontamination.mask
 ===========================

-This module provides primitives to perform projection from image to HEALPix masks.
+This module provides primitives to perform projection from images to HEALPix masks.

 HEALPix masks
 -------------